jazzband/django-constance/docs/index.rst

 Fieldsets collapsing
 --------------------

-To make some fieldsets collapsing you can define them.
+To make some fieldsets collapsing you can use new format if CONSTANCE_CONFIG_FIELDSETS.
 Here's an example:

 .. code-block:: python